 As strange as it may be, spiders do not actually have blood.

-Our blood is based off of the molecule Haemoglobin, which contains iron.
+Our blood is based on the molecule Haemoglobin, which contains iron.

 That is what makes human blood red.
-A spider’s however, is based off of the protein Hemocyanin which is copper-based.
+A spider’s, however, is based on the protein Hemocyanin which is copper-based.